Financial Aid and Student Loans: Where to Start

 Once you’ve filed your FAFSA and applied for as many scholarships and grants as you’re eligible to receive, you’ll need to wait for your Student Aid Report (SAR) to arrive; the SAR summarizes your financial aid eligibility and your financial aid award letters.
 Once you receive your federal financial aid allowance and grant package, you will be able to take the next step and apply for federal student loans and grants.

 There are three federal student loans that students may qualify for after completing the FAFSA.
-These are the Stafford Federal student loan, the Perkins loan, and the Federal PLUS Loan.
-Depending on what type of academic program you're enrolling in, loan limits and terms will vary.
-Parents who wish to assist their undergraduate children pay tuition will also be able to borrow federally guaranteed loans called PLUS loans (Parent Loans for Undergraduate Students) to help pay for college.
+These are the Direct Loan (subsidized and unsubsidized), the PLUS Loan, and the Perkins Loan.
+Depending on what type of academic program you’re enrolling in, loan limits and terms will vary.
+Parents who wish to assist their undergraduate children pay tuition will also be able to borrow federal loans called PLUS loans (Parent Loans for Undergraduate Students) to help pay for college.

 Because they can fluctuate and vary from year to year, it’s important to pay attention to student loan interest rates and how each loan program compares to other loan programs.